-Modern biographies of Mendel are generous in their praise of Gregor Mendel's patience and perception in choosing the pea plant as the subject of his studies and then following through for several years and thousands of crosses to eventually come up with his laws.
-Mendel chose pea plants partly because they had easily identifiable features such as wrinked or round peas or yellow or green pea pods, that they can self-fertilize and it is easy to protect them from cross-fertilization.
+Gregor Mendel was a patient man.
+Mendel and his assistants had to perform thousands of crosses between different strains of pea plants.
+But Mendel's decision to study the pea plant was also important.
+Mendel chose pea plants because they had easily identifiable features such as wrinkled or round peas or yellow or green pea pods, that they can self-fertilize and it is easy to protect them from cross-fertilization.
 But he had a problem.
 If you self-fertilized some pea plants with green pods they would always produce pea plants with green pods even through more than one generation.
 But if you self-fertilized other pea plants with green pods they would produce mostly plants with green pods but some with yellow pods.
 Although the plants looked similar (same phenotype) they were obviously different genetically (different genotypes).
 Similar problems occurred with every trait that he was testing.
 Mendel knew he had to start with true-breeding plants which means that he had to produce a set of plants that when self-crossed would always produce the same phenotype.
-This meant two years of tedious work before he could even start his hybridization studies [_1_] .
-Considering this, the generous praise for Mendel's patience might not be generous enough.
+This required two years of tedious work before Gregor Mendel could even start his hybridization experiments [_1_] .

 Mendel saw both randomness and reason in his results.
-In some ways, Mendel's genetics was similar to a casino dice game.
+In some ways, Mendel's genetics was similar to a dice game.
 Any roll of two dice could result in any of 11 different results, 2 through 12.
 But if you roll long enough you will see patterns.
 For instance, you might notice that 7 will come up 6 times as often as a 2.
-One of Mendel's innovations was to look at inheritance of traits as a random event and analyze the results based on probabilities.
+One of Mendel's innovations was to look at the inheritance of traits as a random event and analyze the results based on probabilities.
 This may have been one reason why his paper was ignored.
 Random events, statistics and probabilities were part of the language used by nineteenth century physicists, but not nineteenth century biologists.

 ...
 Mendel, of course, was a religious man, an Augustinian monk; but that was in the nineteenth century. when becoming a monk was the easiest way for the young Mendel to pursue his science.
 For him, it was the equivalent of a research grant.